Add this

 My own guess, based on my newly acquired knowledge of vedic mathematics, is that they are all wrong.
 The actual reason for Mr. Modi choosing 2070 does not lie so deep, and is actually quite simple.
 Mr. Modi's favourite number is 9- you no doubt remember that exhortation on the 5th of April last year to light diyas and beat conch shells for exactly nine minutes at nine o' clock in the night ?
 There you have it: 2070 is the only decade-ending year this century that totals 9.
 Of course, it didn't work with Covid because it takes more than vedic numerology to beat that virus, but it might just work with carbon emissions, what ?

 The other number which interests me these days is 101.
-This is , of course, the standard " shagun", or gift, for auspicious occasions one is unlucky enough to be invited to and cannot avoid.
+This is , of course, the standard "shagun", or gift, for auspicious occasions one is unlucky enough to be invited to and cannot avoid.
 But it also has other historical connotations.
 Did you know, dear reader, that it took exactly 101 British merchants in the 16th century to found the first corporate colonial power in the world ?
 The East India Company was incorporated in London on the 22nd September, 1599, by 101 burghers with a paid up subscription of the handsome amount of 30,133 British pounds, 6 shillings and 8 pence.
 This is all it took to set in motion events which, less than 200 years later, resulted in the Company establishing its rule over India, which at the time contributed 25% of the world's GDP.
 How's that for a start-up folks, our very first Unicorn ?

 Which is why we should be worried about the other 101's we are now confronted with.
 According to a recent Pentagon report the Chinese have established a village in Arunachal Pradesh on territory claimed by us.
 The village contains- you guessed it- 101 houses.
 Somehow I have a feeling that this is not a "shagun" being offered to us; it's more like an an IPO to set in motion another acquisition spree on the East India Company lines- a hostile take over, in corporate parlance.
-The Indian govt. appears to be waiting for a White Knight to come to our rescue, but he's busy having " bathroom accidents" in the Vatican.
+The Indian govt. appears to be waiting for a White Knight to come to our rescue, but he's busy having "bathroom episodes" in the Vatican.

 And how can we ignore that other 101- our ranking on the Global Hunger Index ?
 This may be roughly equivalent to the number of calories your average Indian child consumes in a day, but is Delhi worried?
 No, sir, for that would be a sign of weakness.
 Our robust response has been, instead, to turn off the tap on NREGA and let the unpaid wages accumulate to Rs.
 7000 crores, thus ensuring that even more millions will now go to bed hungry, without even that one meal which NREGA made possible.
 Just so that there is no confusion about its intent, the govt. has also announced that the Garib Kalyan Yojana, which provided free food grains to more than 80 crore people, will be discontinued from 30th November.
 Quite clearly, for our rulers, man does not live by bread alone.